 Very importantly, each young person chooses a canonized saint as his/her role model.
 They are asked to highlight how their chosen saint lived a truly heroic Christian life, that is how they did not pursue power, possessions or pleasure but deliberately chose to follow Christ, to make Him the center of their earthly lives.

 Given the celebration of the Eucharist is the ‘source and summit of the Christian life’ (CCC 1324) four sessions are devoted to unfolding the riches of Mass – its treasure of symbols, gestures and ancient prayers.
 Besides parents, parishioners are welcome to these sessions to underscore the communal nature of our faith.

 Our preparation concludes with the Sacrament of Reconciliation.
 Seeking forgiveness for those times when we have turned away, we open ourselves to the great graces of the Sacrament of Confirmation.

 While young people (in Westminster Diocese) generally prepare for Confirmation in Year 9, adults regularly come forward to prepare to receive this sacrament, which is often a prerequisite for the Sacrament of Matrimony.

-Please do not hesitate to contact our Catechetical Co-ordinator, Margaret Wickware who would be delighted to chat with you at anytime.
+Please download and complete the Confirmation Registration Form 2020 - revised and once signed please return it to the Parish Office ATTN: Margaret Wickware.
+Margaret would be delighted to chat with you at anytime.
 Margaret can be reached at email@example.com